dzeban/conduit/README.md

 [ ] Move migrations to the store
 [ ] Get rid of sql builder where it's not needed (except update methods) [x] Remove vendoring

+Think about refactoring inspired by WTFDial:

+- Move service logic to the postgres package and merge it with queries.
+So service type is inside the postgres package.
+- Instead of passing user into service method pass the context.
+And also use this context for postgres queries.